dqops/dqo/docs/checks/column/datetime/text-match-date-format-percent.md

 **Check description**

-Verifies that the percentage of date values matching the given format in a text column does not exceed the maximum accepted percentage.
+Verifies that the values in text columns match one of the predefined date formats, such as an ISO 8601 date.
+Measures the percentage of valid date strings and raises a data quality issue when too many invalid date strings are found.
 Stores a separate data quality check result for each monthly partition.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|